 Dr. Luis Vega, formerly of the University of Hawaii at Manoa, was presented the first Uehara Prize in 2018 at the 6th International OTEC Symposium on September 26, 2018.

-The awardee is selected from among nominations solicited by the OTEA Award Committee and awarded at the annual International OTEC Symposia.
+The awardee is selected by the OTEA Award Committee and confirmed by the OTEA Executive Committee from among nominations solicited by the OTEA secretariat.
+The prize is awarded at the annual International OTEC Symposia or OTEA General Assembly.

 As the sponsor of the Uehara Prize, Saga University Employees and related OTEC development partners in Japan are not eligible to receive the prize.